 Sugars and bacteria can build up on dentures, allowing for candida to thrive and overpower the good bacteria in the mouth, especially if the person has taken too any antibiotics in the past or has a diet high in sugar and refined carbohydrates.
 It is important that people with dentures take good care of them — cleaning them properly every day.
 Plaque accumulation on dentures may lead to a buildup of micro-organisms and candida overgrowth.
 (10)

-Top 6 Foods That Heal Oral Thrush
+Top 6 Foods to Help Treat Oral Thrush

 1. Cinnamon — Studies have shown that people who supplement cinnamon into their diets generally suffer from less candida overgrowth than those who don’t.
 According to a Brazilian study, of the many health benefits of cinnamon, one is its anticandidal compounds that can be effectively utilized for the control of thrush.
 (11)